 Mechatronics Engineering Technology

-This hands-on, technology-focused four-year program is the first of its kind in PASSHE, the Pennsylvania State System of Higher Education.
+The mechatronics degree program at California University of Pennsylvania is a hands-on, technology-focused four-year program is the first of its kind in PASSHE, the Pennsylvania State System of Higher Education.

 What is mechatronics?